Buried In Silence: How the Other Half lives

 Matta remembers her father employing the help of a friend to remove two of his molars with pliers and over-the-counter oral anesthetic, rather than visiting a dentist.

 “It was a constant struggle,” Matta said.
-“Being raised in a prosperous nation with resources that were almost completely withheld from me.”
+“Despite being raised in a prosperous nation, many resources have always been completely withheld from me.”

 While Matta has always appreciated her parents’ resilience, their inability to grow because of their legality has often left her feeling hopeless.
 Having been raised in the United States, Matta views herself as an American and believes their hard work should allow them equal opportunity.